Introduction: Why do we care about data modeling best practices

 Organize your Facts and Dimensions, as well as Measures

-A good data model is one that is easily comprehensible by a business user.
-It is important that we follow the organization standard naming conventions for our columns and measures.
+A good data model is easily comprehensible by a business user.
+We must follow the organization's standard naming conventions for our columns and measures.
 We need to hide any technical keys that are not meaningful to the business (an example is DWH surrogate keys).
 We always need to specify our dimensions and facts in the star schema.
-We also need to create explicit measures (the end the users also want ‘analyze in excel’) and preferably in separate folders/tables as shown in Figure 5.
+We also need to create explicit measures (the end users also want ‘analyze in Excel’) and preferably in separate folders/tables as shown in Figure 5.

 Figure 5 - Good naming convention is of paramount importance